Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 For entry into M1,

-• L1-L2 level knowledge in at least 1 of these areas
+• L1-L2 level knowledge in at least 1 of these fields

 1. Bio-Statistics

-• Basic knowledge, even self-taught, in 1 or 2 of the following areas can be valuable
+• Basic knowledge, even if self-taught, in 1 or 2 of the following areas can be invaluable

 1. Human / animal genetics